toontown-archipelago/toontown-archipelago/README.md

 8. Enjoy Toontown: Archipelago!
 9. For Archipelago randomizer specific setup check the [FAQ section.](#common-issuesfaq),

-### Docker
+### Docker (Linux Server)

-Coming Soon...
+Before starting, please ensure you have Docker and Docker Compose installed.
+You can find out how to install them [here.](https://docs.docker.com/engine/install/)

+1. Download the `Source Code (ZIP)` from [here.](https://github.com/toontown-archipelago/toontown-archipelago/releases/latest)
+2. Extract the ZIP to a folder of your choice.
+3. Using `cd`, navigate to the `launch/docker` directory.
+4. Start the server using `docker compose up`.
+This may take a while.
+5. Press `Control+C` to stop the server.

 # Running from source

 ## Panda3D
 This source code requires a specific version of Panda3D to run.

-### Windows & Linux
+### Windows

 Please download the latest engine build from [here.](https://github.com/toontown-archipelago/panda3d/releases/latest)

 ### Other

-At this time Toontown: Archipelago only supports Windows & Linux Servers.
+At this time Toontown: Archipelago only supports Windows.
 To run on other platforms you will need to build the engine.
 This is an advanced use-case and is unsupported.
 To get started, please see the build instructions [here.](https://github.com/toontown-archipelago/panda3d)